 We carry comprehensive liability, fire, extended coverage, business interruption and rental loss insurance covering all of the properties in our portfolio under a blanket insurance policy, in addition to other coverages, such as trademark and pollution coverage, that may be appropriate for certain of our properties.
 We believe the policy specifications and insured limits are appropriate and adequate for our properties given the relative risk of loss, the cost of the coverage and industry practice; however, our insurance coverage may not be sufficient to fully cover our losses.
 We do not carry insurance for certain losses, including, but not limited to, losses caused by riots or war.
 Some of our policies, like those covering losses due to terrorism and earthquakes, are insured subject to limitations involving large deductibles or co-payments and policy limits that may not be sufficient to cover losses, for such events.
-In addition, all but one of our properties are located in California, Oregon and Hawaii, which are areas subject to an increased risk of earthquakes.
-While we will carry earthquake insurance on our properties in Oregon and certain of our properties in Hawaii, the amount of our earthquake insurance coverage may not be sufficient to fully cover losses from earthquakes.
-We do not currently carry earthquake insurance for our properties in California.
-See "Item 1A Risk Factors-Risks Related to Our Business and Operations-Potential losses from earthquakes in California, Oregon and Hawaii may not be covered by insurance."
+In addition, all but one of our properties are subject to an increased risk of earthquakes.
+While we will carry earthquake insurance on all of our properties the amount of our earthquake insurance coverage may not be sufficient to fully cover losses from earthquakes.
 We may reduce or discontinue earthquake, terrorism or other insurance on some or all of our properties in the future if the cost of premiums for any of these policies exceeds, in our judgment, the value of the coverage discounted for the risk of loss.
 Also, if destroyed, we may not be able to rebuild certain of our properties due to current zoning and land use regulations.
-As a result, we may be required to incur significant costs in the event of adverse weather conditions and natural d a loss that is uninsured or that exceeds policy limits, we could lose the capital invested in the damaged properties as well as the anticipated future cash flows from those properties.
+As a result, we may be required to incur significant costs in the event of adverse weather conditions and natural disasters.
+In addition, our title insurance policies may not insure for the current aggregate market value of our portfolio, and we do not intend to increase our title insurance coverage if the market value of our portfolio increases.
+If we or one or more of our tenants experiences a loss that is uninsured or that exceeds policy limits, we could lose the capital invested in the damaged properties as well as the anticipated future cash flows from those properties.
 In addition, if the damaged properties are subject to recourse indebtedness, we would continue to be liable for the indebtedness, even if these properties were irreparably damaged.
 Furthermore, we may not be able to obtain adequate insurance coverage at reasonable costs in the future as the costs associated with property and casualty renewals may be higher than anticipated.